 Graduate: What Happens After My Application is Received?

 Once the complete application package is received, the application is reviewed by the Graduate Coordinator.
-All eligible applicants (with the exception of international applicants) are contacted for a face-to-face interview with a member of the Graduate Education Committee (GEC).
+All eligible applicants are contacted for a face-to-face interview with a member of the Graduate Education Committee (GEC).
 Where distance is an issue, telephone interviews might be arranged.
 The final admission decision rests with the GEC.

 How an Offer is Made in Thesis-Based Programs:

 In the case of domestic applicants and US citizens, applicants are normally given what is called a "conditional offer".
-The conditions are usually that the student must complete his/her degree if in the process of doing so; and supervision and funding must be obtained, prior to the deadline for registration.
-The applicant’s file is circulated to all graduate faculty; however, it is the applicant's responsibility to take the initiative to contact those faculty with whom they wish to work - in particular if he/she has an interest in a specific area of pharmacology.
+The conditions are usually that the student must complete their degree if in the process of doing so; and supervision and funding must be obtained, prior to the deadline for registration.
+The applicant’s file is circulated to all graduate faculty; however, it is the applicant's responsibility to take the initiative to contact those faculty with whom they wish to work - in particular, if they have an interest in a specific area of pharmacology.

 How an Offer is Made in the Applied Clinical Pharmacology (Course-Based) Program:

 Since supervision and funding are not an issue for applicants to the course-based M.Sc. program, there will likely be very few conditions on the admission offer beyond proof of degree completion, and submission of official documents where required.

 At the time of application, international applicants should have already graduated from their degree programs and be able to submit all of the official documentation necessary.